AriFordsham/GHCWiki/late-lam-lift.md

 There are also some useful notes and background on [Frisby2013Q1](frisby2013-q1).

-One thing that used to hamper us was that there is no point in lambda-lifting join point; but spotting that wasn't very easy.
+One thing that used to hamper us was that lifting a function that closes over a join point would spoil it; but spotting that wasn't very easy.
 Nowadays, though, join points are a syntactic form, so are easily spotted, so that problem at least has gone away.

 The challenge is all about getting consistent speedups.